 Everyone ready for the spookiest holiday of the year?
-And I’m not talking about tax day here folks!
+And I’m not talking about tax day.

-It’s almost Halloween and I’m sure the kiddies are itching to get crafty, so here are some cool carving (and no-carve) ideas to try with the kids this year.
+It’s almost Halloween and I’m sure the kiddos are itching to get crafty, so here are some cool carving (and no-carve) ideas to try with the kids this year.

 Pumpkins are classic, but you can also get creative by carving or decorating squash.
 If hallowing out a skinny squash is too tough, try using dried citrus rinds and craft paper to make these Frank ‘n’ Friend pals.
 Silly… not spooky!